-- North Aberdeen Parkway, Persley Bridge and Parkhill junction and capacity improvements; - A96 Corridor Capacity improvements and upgrade AWPR Kingswells North Junction; - A944 Corridor Upgrade A944 junctions and safety/limited capacity improvements on access to A93; and

-• A956/A90 Corridor - Junction capacity improvements and River Dee Link,

-3.456 In appropriate cases, the Council will seek proportionate contributions to support strategic projects that are related to the developments concerned and that are necessary to make those developments acceptable in planning terms.
-The STF will be adopted as Supplementary Guidance in support of the Aberdeen City and Shire Strategic Development Plan.

-3.467 Alongside contributions towards the STF, dDevelopment proposals must be assessed in terms of their impact on the local transport network, in particular the number of single occupancy vehicle trips that are likely to be generated by the development, as identified by a Transport Assessment.
-There will be a presumption against new development that is likely to generate a significant number of new car trips onto the network unless suitable mitigation measures are put in place.

-3.478 Detailed assessments will require to be undertaken and agreed with the Council and key agencies at the masterplanning, pre-application and planning application stages in order to determine the impact of development and the precise range of transport measures and developer contributions required to support development.
+- North Aberdeen Parkway, Persley Bridge and Parkhill junction and capacity improvements; - A96 Corridor Capacity improvements and upgrade AWPR Kingswells North Junction: - A944 Corridor Upgrade A944 junctions and safety/limited capacity improvements on access to A93; and - A956/A90 Corridor Junction capacity improvements and River Dee Link. - 3.46 In appropriate cases, the Council will seek proportionate contributions to support strategic projects that are related to the developments concerned and that are necessary to make those developments acceptable in planning terms. - 3.47 Development proposals must be assessed in terms of their impact on the local transport network, in particular the number of single occupancy vehicle trips that are likely to be generated by the development, as identified by a Transport Assessment.
+There will be a presumption against new development that is likely to generate a significant number of new car trips onto the network unless suitable mitigation measures are put in place. - 3.48 Detailed assessments will require to be undertaken and agreed with the Council and key agencies at the masterplanning, pre-application and planning application stages in order to determine the impact of development and the precise range of transport measures and developer contributions required to support development.